-What this book has in common with other comparative studies, therefore, is an insistence upon the integration of online life as a substantive part of peoples' real lives.
+This thesis refuses to regard online life as something virtual, inextricably opposed to another world of 'real' life, nor as a substantive part of people's 'real' life.
 However, it is still possible to argue that the situation of these Chinese factory workers is exceptional, as the consequences of such an immersion in online life are both more radical and profound.
 The ruptures experienced by migrants more generally in their lives have opened them up more fully to the possibilities of this new online life.
-This explains the basic narrative of this volume.
+This explains the basic narrative of this thesis.
 In China a vast population has embarked upon an offline journey from their villages to factories.
 Yet it is the parallel migration online that has so far allowed them to journey beyond the factory, to engage with an experience of the modern life that inspired this journey in the first place.